11 Low-maintenance Perennials for Shade

 Also, it prefers cool temperatures and wilts under direct sunlight; thus, low light and shade are ideal for its cultivation.
 Therefore, it can also be planted in the shade of bigger shrubs and perennials.

-Spotted dead nettles bloom from April to November.
-The upper petals, which are formed like a helmet and hang above the tube, give the blooms a beautifully hooded appearance.
+Spotted dead-nettles bloom from April to November.
+The upper petals, formed like a helmet and hanging above the tube, give the blooms a beautifully hooded appearance.

-These can be found in leafy verticillasters, a kind of multi-leveled inflorescence with blooms that resemble whorls.
+These can be found in leafy verticillasters, a multi-leveled inflorescence with blooms that resemble whorls.

 This floral arrangement is widespread in the Lamiaceae family, which includes this species.
 It gets its common name from the hairy leaves that mimic stinging nettles.